 To advance our mission of research, discovery and academic scholarship, the Western Michigan University College of Arts and Sciences is pleased to offer competitive research assistantship awards for graduate students.
-Faculty mentors and eligible students are invited to apply for assistantships in the summer I and/or summer II 2018 sessions.
+Faculty mentors and eligible students are invited to apply for assistantships for the summer I 2019 sessions.

 - Two types of applications are welcome:

 - Faculty may request a graduate research assistant to help with new or ongoing research, discovery or creative activities.